populationgenomics/cpg-infrastructure/cpg_infra/README.md

 - How do you define resources that the same stack on a different cloud can use:
   - (eg: I want to put GCP service-account credentials in an Azure secret)
+- How do you elegantly _import_ resources to use, for example notebooks / cromwell